-Filed iled by the Registrant ⊠ Filed by a Party other than the Registrant □ Che heck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 AVITA MEDICAL, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant) Payr ment of Filing Fee (Check the appropriate box): \boxtimes No fee required.
+Filed by the Registrant Filed by a Party other than the Registrant Filed by a Party other than the Registrant Chec k the appropriate box: \boxtimes Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 AVITA MEDICAL, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant) Payn nent of Filing Fee (Check the appropriate box): \boxtimes No fee required.
 Fee paid previously with preliminary materials.
 Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.